MrOinky/Pie/README.md

  - Passive Item Effects for equipment such as auto-healing, damage over time and TP restoration.
 Perfect for mimicking functionality of the Stained Apron!
  - Healing boost effects for when items just aren't strong enough!
 Great at creating Burnt-pan style effects!
  - Healing from the past with new Future Heals for HealItems!
- - End of battle heals with Victory Healing!
+ - Start and end of battle heals with Starting Tension and Victory Healing!

  Plus, a plethora of getter functions allow you to have maximum customization over these values that should cover all your creative needs!